 Massey University, who provided the extensive venue free which made the whole thing possible; the welcome and assistance from Massey staff was, in a word, fantastic: from advice at planning stage, to setup and signage on the day, all friendly, professional, helpful and very well done – many many thanks!

 InternetNZ, whose sponsorship removed much of the financial risk:coupled with careful budgeting, this let us set a low entry fee of $35, making the unconference very accessible and excellent value for our audience of community and voluntary organisation workers and volunteers.
 With this, good bookings, and no venue costs, the event made a small surplus.

 Volunteers, who gave generously of time and expertise in organising, creating graphics, manning the reception desk, acting as room hosts and session convenors, and generally making things go smoothly.
-DK set the tone with an opening talk on trusting and sharing – but also remember to listen; his later sessions on social media were outstandingly popular.
+DK set the tone with an opening talk; his sessions on social media were outstandingly popular.

 Participants, who entered fully into the sharing, questioning, discussion and fun of the event.

 - 19 topics in

 - 13 collaborative session notes (accessible from the unconference matrix)

 - Did you find the conference worthwhile scored 82% of maximum